Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hold-my-bear/rules/_index.md

 This game has 14 "expansion animals".
 You can swap regular animals for expansion animals however you like, as long as every game has the _bear_ in it!

-These animals have an **action**.
+These animals have a simple **action**.
 There are three types.

 * ALWAYS: These are always active.
 * WHEN PLAYED: These trigger when you play the card as part of a match.
-* WHEN GIVEN: These trigger when you give away this card.
+* WHEN GIVEN: These trigger when you give away this card (as part of the "give away" action on your turn).

+You can only do a specific animal's action _once_ per turn.
+If you played 3 Aardvarks, for example, you only do their action once.

-The actions are very simple and explained on the cards themselves.
-Have fun!
+The actions are explained on the cards themselves.
+Below are just some clarifications in case you're uncertain.

+* **Turtle**: "another card" means you can't give back a turtle with the same number, but _any other card_ is fine.
+* **Ape**: "other animals" means other animal _types_.
+In other words, you can never play a match that's only apes.
+* **Walrus**: simply the opposite of Ape.
+You can never play a match with a Walrus and some other animal(s).
+* **Bat**: remember that "multiple sports" means there are multiple animals that have the majority.
+So a match of "Bat + Tiger" is forbidden, as both appear once and thus are both the majority animal.
+* **Squid**: simply the opposite of Bat.
+A match of "Squid + Tiger" _is_ allowed.
+But "Squid + Squid + Tiger" isn't, as that match plays only one sport (skiing).
+* **Rabbit**: remember that this stays true as long as the card shows.
+If (on your turn) there's a match with a rabbit on the table, and you can do a valid move, you _must_ do so.
+* **Sheep**: surprisingly powerful.
+"Tie" refers to all rules, so you may tie bears, tie majority animal, and tie number.
+If the current match has a sheep, there are many more ways to play a valid move over it.

 {{% /rules-block %}}